brianshih1/mini-async-runtime/mdbook/src/async_io/core-abstractions.md

 ### Source

 The `Source` is a bridge between the executor and the I/O handle.
-It contains properties pertaining to the I/O handle that are relevant to the executor.
-For example, it contains tasks that are blocked by operations on the I/O handle.
+It contains the rwa file descriptor for the I/O event as well as properties that are relevant to the executor.
+For example, it contains wakers for blocked tasks waiting for the I/O operation to complete.

 ```rust
 pub struct Source {